 Your dog’s recovery from knee surgery

-After surgery for MPL, pets must be confined for 6-8 weeks to allow for proper healing.
-Short walks on a leash and controlled physical therapy exercises are appropriate.
-Implants usually stay for the rest of the animal’s lifetime, however, can be removed if they should start to migrate or cause irritation.
+After surgery, pets must be confined for 6-8 weeks to allow for proper healing.
+Short leash walks and controlled physical therapy exercises are appropriate.
+Implants usually stay for the rest of the animal’s lifetime, however, can be removed if they migrate or cause irritation.

 Complications are rare but include premature migration of implants and reluxation of the patella.
-The board certified surgeons at WestVethave extensive training and experience with MPL and veterinary knee surgery procedures that are used to improve mobility.
+The board certified surgeons at WestVet have extensive training and experience with MPL and knee procedures.

 Please see your family veterinarian for a referral for a consultation with a WestVet surgeon.
 If you have any questions regarding your dog’s knee surgery, contact us directly at 208.375.1600.